 Just imagine!
 Almost half of us are sufferers of this malady.
 Almost half of our daughters can face this in the delicate and vulnerable time of their childhood.

 Risk from family

-Family is a shelter to us.
-It is our safe haven in the face of storm.
+The family is a shelter for us.
+It is our safe haven in the face of the storm.
 But how about when this shelter breaks down on you!
 Relatives and family, who are supposed to safeguard one’s childhood, can rip it apart as well.
 Your own home may not a safe place for your children.

-According to WHO, Incest/ intrafamilial abuse accounts for about one third of all child sexual abuse cases.
-Finkelhor reported that, girls are more likely than boys to be abused inside the family.
+According to WHO, Incest/ intrafamilial abuse accounts for about one-third of all child sexual abuse cases.
+Finkelhor reported that girls are more likely than boys to be abused inside the family.
 About half the victimization of girls occurs within the family.
 For boys only 10% to 20% occurs in the family.
-And, a number of strategies are used by the abusers to hide their criminal acts, such as threating that their parents will be harmed or killed, they will be rewarded, isolating the child from others ,filling the child’s unmet needs, filling needs and roles within the family, treating the child as if he or she is older etc.
+And, a number of strategies are used by the abusers to hide their criminal acts, such as threatening that their parents will be harmed or killed, they will be rewarded, isolating the child from others, filling the child’s unmet needs, filling needs and roles within the family, treating the child as if he or she is older etc.

 Detection of sexual abuse

 As I mentioned above, due to the threats of the abusers, often the victims don’t report their problems.
 They think their parents will not believe in them, the helplessness in such condition is fatal.
 Now, if your daughter does not tell you about her experience, what are the signs that you should check?

 - Most of the time disclosure occurs from the change in behaviours related to genitalia, for example, itching in the vagina, pain in the abdomen, burning sensation.